National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Response: As stated in the Federal Register for the proposed IHA, WSDOT is required to implement shutdown measures if the combined Level B takes of SRKWs reach to a total of 16 at the Bremerton Ferry Terminal, which is equivalent to approximately 19% of the SRKW population.
-Subsequently, NMFS worked with WSDOT on a possible solution to further reduce takes of SRKWs.
+Subsequently, NMFS Start Printed Page 36528worked with WSDOT on a possible solution to further reduce takes of SRKWs.
 WSDOT agreed that it will take all practical steps to avoid exposing SRKWs to sound levels that may result in harassment by implementing shutdown measures whenever a SRKW is sighted in the vicinity of the project area.
 In the event a SRKW is not detected before entering the zone of influence, NMFS has authorized the take of no more than four SRKW, which represents 5% of the existing population.
 As we have done in the past, NMFS will continue to collaborate with the Commission and Fish and Wildlife Service on a variety of MMPA issues, including small numbers and negligible impact, to strengthen our collective understanding of how activities affect marine mammal species and stocks.

 Comment 2: The Commission requests NMFS require WSDOT to monitor the Level B harassment zone at least 30 minutes before, during, and 30 minutes after the pile-removal and -driving activities to ensure that those activities are not having an unintended effect on marine mammals in or near the zone.